FTHPC/Correlation_Compressibility/README.md

 ```
 These commands will install the environment.
 The environment only needs to be installed once.

-## To run the training and prediction timing analysis demonstration.
+## To run the training and prediction timing analysis demonstration

 In order to run the timing analysis, a dataset must be specified.
 There are two datasets setup within this demonstration.